-Only five years after St. John Vianney was canonized in 1925 by Pope Pius XI in Rome, Father William Baldus, the pastor of Saint Mary Newport, established a shrine with the permission of Cardinal William Gibbons, the Archbishop of Baltimore.
-From that moment onward, the Newport shrine began attracting increasingly larger numbers of pilgrims, many of whom travelled by bus from throughout the Mid-Atlantic region.
+Only five years after St. John Vianney was canonized in 1925 by Pope Pius XI in Rome, Father William Baldus, the pastor of Saint Mary Newport, established a shrine with the permission of Archbishop Michael J. Curley, the Archbishop of Baltimore.
+From that moment onward, the Newport shrine began attracting increasingly larger numbers of pilgrims, many of whom traveled by bus throughout the Mid-Atlantic region.
 Many years later, Father James Grace wrote, “It seems to us more than a coincidence that the first shrine to the Saint in this country should have been started by a country pastor in a little rural church dedicated to Mary.”
-Not long after Father Baldus’ passing, an article appeared in the Maryland Independent about the shrine here at Saint Mary where it was reported “in this little church, in one of the oldest dioceses in the country, there have been performed recently cures that are well-nigh miraculous.”
+Not long after Father Baldus’ passing, an article appeared in the Maryland Independent about the shrine here at Saint Mary where it was reported that “in this little church, in one of the oldest dioceses in the country, there have been performed recently cures that are well-nigh miraculous.”

 The United States' only shrine to St. John Vianney was rededicated by His Eminence Donald Cardinal Wuerl on August 3, 2014, at a special Sunday Mass attended by parishioners, clergy, the Knights of Columbus, members of the Baldus family, representatives of historical societies and many other honored guests.
 At the conclusion of the rededication Mass the Cardinal led a procession to our cemetery where he blessed the grave of Father William Baldus, the pastor responsible for the shrine.